Mosiuoa Lekota: Leader of the Congress of the People

-On the same day, ANC treasurer-general Matthews Phosa denied allegations that the ANC had been attempting to entice Lekota back: "Officially, I'm not aware of anyone who has been sent to Terror to ask him to come back.
+On the same day, ANC treasurer-general Mathews Phosa denied allegations that the ANC had been attempting to entice Lekota back: "Officially, I'm not aware of anyone who has been sent to Terror to ask him to come back.
 We have never sent people to approach him."

 Lekota, for his part, alleged that rumours of a reunion with the ANC, bolstered by a reported SMS and his supposed unhappiness with COPE's internal structures, were fuelled by the ANC in its devious bid to derail its campaign.
 He had not, he said, held any of the meetings he was alleged to have had with his former party.

 At 02:09 on the morning of Election Day, 22 April, Lekota issued a none-too-subtle jibe at Jacob Zuma.
 "Do not kill this country for one man," he urged his Facebook supporters, making ill-veiled reference to the promises of ANC Youth League leader Julius Malema to take up arms and murder for the ANC President.
 "Vote for hope, Vote COPE".
 Later, having cast his ballot, he announced:

 my voteis [sic] not a secret.
 I voted for change, unity, anti corrupt government, better service delivery and hope for all.
 Do like wise [sic].
 Vote COPE!

 His son Prince did not follow in his father's footsteps, however, voting openly for the ANC.

 Lekota did not take up a seat in Parliament after the election; instead, COPE decided that he should concentrate on organizing and building the party, together with Secretary-General Charlotte Lobe.

+Due to infighting in the party, COPE suffered multiple defections in the run-up to the 2014 general elections.
+The party won only three seats in the National Assembly at the election, down from the 30 it had won in 2009.
+The party's support declined further in the 2019 general elections when it won only two seats in the National Assembly.
+COPE lost its parliamentary representation in the 2024 general election.

 Personal life

-Lekota is married and has four children, two daughter and two sons; his wife Cynthia was a former Mathematics teacher in the Nquthu, KwaZulu-Natal.
-He is a fluent speaker of English, Afrikaans, Tswana, Sotho, Xhosa and Zulu.
-He also has a child with former Cape Nature deputy chairwoman Yasmina Pandy.
+As of 2014, Lekota is married and has had seven children, four with his wife Cynthia (one of whom died in 1996), one with former Cape Nature deputy chairwoman Yasmina Pandy, and two from other relationships.